ESSENTIAL BUDAPEST TRAVEL GUIDE

 BUDA CASTLE

 The castle of the kings of Hungary was finished in 1265.
 It was declared a historical monument and included in the UNESCO Patrimony in 1987.
 Nowadays is also one of the most well-known and visited tourist attractions in Budapest.
-You can comfortably spend a whole day walking around here, especially since it is right next to the Chain Bridge, but also near the funicular that goes up to the top of the hill.
+You can comfortably spend a whole day walking around here, but also near you can find the funicular that takes you up to the top of the hill.

 HEROES SQUARE